ghatodep/easily/README.md

 create a page to display detailed job notification with all the necessary buttons.
 Add relevant routes in the index.js
 Ensure proper control methods to handle all the routes.

+## step6

+functionality to apply for a post. configuring multer library for parsing multipart form data functionality to update the post. functionality to delete the post.